 After announcing its new Ryzen 3000XT desktop processors, AMD has made some ambitious performance claims about its chips.
-Specifically, the company has shown how the 3000XT outperforms competing processors from Intel, including the top-of-the-line Core i9-9900K.
+Specifically, the company has shown how 3000XT processors can outperform competing CPUs from Intel, including the best ninth-generation CPU, the Core i9-9900K.

 So, how do these improvements translate to real-world performance?
-Compared to Intel’s popular gaming Core i9-9900K desktop processor, AMD claims that the Ryzen 9 3900XT comes with 50% more cores, which translates to a 47% performance improvement when tested using the Cinebench R20 benchmarking utility.
+Compared to Intel’s popular gaming Core i9-9900K desktop processor, the Ryzen 9 3900XT comes with 50% more cores, which, according to AMD, translates to a 47% performance improvement when tested using the Cinebench R20 benchmarking utility.
 AMD’s testing results show that its XT processor outperformed Intel’s Core i9-9900K by as much as 25% on Adobe Premiere CC.

 Even though the margins may seem significant when comparing AMD’s and Intel’s silicon, the difference in performance between AMD’s X and XT series was more modest.

 While the Ryzen 9 3900X and Ryzen 9 3900XT performed similarly on the POV-Ray 3.7, Adobe Photoshop CC 2020, and Cinebench R20 tests, the XT squeezed an extra 5 to 12% margin compared to the X series on the Blender, Adobe Premiere CC 2020, and DaVinci Resolve 16.2 tests.